ricky0123/vad/README.md

 > Run callbacks on segments of audio with user speech in a few lines of code

+> [!IMPORTANT]
+> I am winding down support for node in order to focus on client-side voice activity detection.
+See [here](#important-update-about-node-support---july-2024) for details.

+> [!NOTE]
+> We have upgraded to [Silero VAD v5](https://github.com/snakers4/silero-vad/releases/tag/v5.0)!

 This package aims to provide an accurate, user-friendly voice activity detector (VAD) that runs in the browser.
-It also has limited support for node.
 By using this package, you can prompt the user for microphone permissions, start recording audio, send segments of audio with speech to your server for processing, or show a certain animation or indicator when the user is speaking.

 * See a live [demo](https://www.vad.ricky0123.com)
 * Join us on [Discord](https://discord.gg/4WPeGEaSpF)!